godotengine/godot-website/collections/_article/godot-webrtc-report3.md

 ![webrtc-multiplayer-docs.png](/storage/app/uploads/public/5d0/a2d/7ca/5d0a2d7caa88a877416904.png)

-The **`WebRTCMultiplayer`** class interfaces WebRTC with the High Level Mulitplayer API.
+The **`WebRTCMultiplayer`** class interfaces WebRTC with the High Level Multiplayer API.
 Due to the way WebRTC works, this class needs a **slightly more complex setup** before it can be used compared to other network peers, but as said it will **create a full p2p mesh** that is also **encrypted** at transport level.
 The idea, is that you will have a **[signaling server](http://docs.godotengine.org/en/latest/tutorials/networking/webrtc.html) assigning ids** to peers, and letting them know about each other.

 To **setup** the multiplayer class one would need to:

 - Call `initialize` with the id assigned by the signaling server.
 - For each newly connected peer (as notified by the signaling server along with its id), create a new `WebRTCPeerConnection` and pass it with the given id to `add_remote_peer`.
-You can optionally add channels to it, but the first three (negotiated 1, 2, and 3) are reserved for the high level mutiplayer.
+You can optionally add channels to it, but the first three (negotiated 1, 2, and 3) are reserved for the high level multiplayer.
 - Do the usual signaling procedure to exchange ICE candidates and session descriptions.

 **Note 1**: You don't have to poll each `WebRTCPeerConnection` separately, just call `WebRTCMultiplayer.poll` and it will poll all connections added via `add_remote_peer`.